RedxAx/Remotely/README.md

 ## 📜 License

-This project is licensed under the [CC0 1.0 Universal License ](LICENSE).
+This project is licensed under the Custom MIT(LICENSE).

 ---